mfkl/mfkl.github.io/_posts/2021-04-20-Introducing-libvlcsharp-commercial-licensing.markdown

 # Pricing

-Our initial pricing is a single plan set at **99$/year/developer**<sup>2</sup>.
-This is very competitive pricing considering the years of work that has already been put in LibVLCSharp (not to mention LibVLC), and the [additional guarantees](https://videolabs.io/solutions/libvlcsharp-commercial-license/) you will get for that small price:
+Our initial pricing is a single plan set at **99$/year per developer**<sup>2</sup> (including VAT).

+We may introduce additional plans in the future, depending on your feedback.
+This is very competitive pricing considering the years of work that have already been put in LibVLCSharp (not to mention LibVLC), and the [additional guarantees](https://videolabs.io/solutions/libvlcsharp-commercial-license/) you will get for that small price:

 - priority support,
 - priority bug fixes, feature requests and documentation improvements,
-- continuous update of the NuGet packages.
+- continuous updates of the current and future NuGet packages.

 If your company builds commercial products using [LibVLCSharp](https://code.videolan.org/videolan/LibVLCSharp), we strongly encourage you to [purchase](https://videolabs.io/solutions/libvlcsharp/) one (or several) LibVLCSharp Commercial Licenses.
 Doing so will help support the project's long term viability.